My pregnancy was unplanned but my miscarriage was devastating

-Reflections on unplanned pregnancy and its potential change to rest of life, and then miscarriage.
+Reflections on unplanned pregnancy and its potential to change the rest of your life, and then experiencing a miscarriage.

 Not a day goes by when I do not think of Jaimie and the way things could have been but I am thankful to Jaimie for coming into my life and making me a better person.